tig/mcec/README.md

 ## Installation

 Important Note: MCE Controller requires the .NET Framework 4.0.
-[Windows Update]  (http://windowsupdate.microsoft.com) to  ensure you have this installed before running MCE Controller.
+Use [Windows Update](http://windowsupdate.microsoft.com) to  ensure you have this installed before running MCE Controller.

 To install, simply run the `MCEController 1.x.x Setup.exe` to install.
 The following files will be installed in the directory you choose and a start menu item will be added.
 You can un-install MCE Controller either via add/remove programs or by using the uninstall icon in the MCE Controller start menu group.